codista/socialConnectArweave/README.md

 - rename src/lib/conf_private.js.sample to conf_private.js
 - In conf_private.js, change the API_URL_BASE to the host you're running the api server from (leave as is if on the same machine the frontend runs on)
 - Run npm build
-- Run npx serve -n -s build -l 80
+- Run npx serve -n -s build -l 80 to serve the app from port 80 (make sure to clear permissions to use port 80 and make sure it is not already used).